Market infrastructure – France

 Institutions and organisation

-The Paris Stock Exchange is a wholly owned subsidiary of Euronext, the European stock exchange for Belgium, France, The Netherlands and Portugal.
+The Paris Stock Exchange is a wholly owned subsidiary of Euronext, the European stock exchange for Amsterdam, Brussels, Dublin, Lisbon, Milan, Oslo and Paris.
 The Paris location of Euronext manages the joint cash (shares and bonds) market.
-Joint derivatives are managed in Amsterdam while Brussels is responsible for the management of the joint smaller and younger exchange securities.
+Derivatives are jointly managed in Amsterdam while Brussels is responsible for the management of the joint smaller and younger exchange securities.

 CSD – Euroclear France S.A. (formerly Sicovam) (www.euroclear.fr)

-Euroclear France (EF) is a subsidiary of Euroclear Bank.
+Euroclear France (EF) is a subsidiary of Euroclear SA/NV.
 Local issuers, banks and brokers maintain an account in EF.

 1. The former three regulatory bodies, Conseil des Marchés Financiers (CMF), Commission des Opérations de Bourse (COB) and Conseil de Discipline de la Gestion Financière (CDGF) were grouped to form the AMF as a single regulatory body on 1 August 2003.